fang98/CFSE/README.md

 ## Link Sign Prediction

-To preprocess data, follow these steps:
+To conduct experiments, follow these steps:

 1. Execute `python preprocessing.py` to create the train/test sets for the link sign prediction task.
 2. Execute `python CFSE_signed_directed.py` for link sign prediction in signed directed networks.